 SEO and reputation management are equally important to each other.

-You don’t leave one out if you want to get your clients back, clear your name online, and stay in the good graces of current and potential customers.
+If you want to get your clients back, clear your name online, and stay in the good graces of current and potential customers, you don’t leave one out.

 Without a robust SEO reputation management strategy, you risk:

 1. Losing Organic Search Traffic

 Who doesn’t know that organic search traffic is the holy grail of digital marketing?
 This is the traffic you earn rather than pay for.
 It takes sweat, blood, and tears (literally) to rank this way—the hard way.